-Should you put your computer on your desk?
-Well, the current trend is to get your computer up off the carpet and onto your work surface.
-This is becoming commonplace for a few reasons, primarily because more and more builds are RGB’ing ALL THE THINGS, and power supplies are at the bottom of the case, with an intake on the floor panel, which could be an issue if sitting on carpet.
+Putting your computer on your desk is becoming commonplace for a few reasons, primarily because more and more builds are RGB’ing ALL THE THINGS.
+But there are other reasons, such as dust, dirt, and hair.
+With large front intake fans and power supplies moving to the bottom of the case over the past decade.
+Some towers do have an an intake on the floor panel, which would be an issue if sitting on carpet.

-But what about those of us who can’t necessarily do this because of the need of all the desk space possible, such as for audio engineering setups where the monitors (engineering speak for the speakers) need to be set up in a certain way?
+There are also those of us who can’t necessarily put the computer tower on our desks because of the need of all the desk space possible.
+Audio engineering setups where the studio monitors (engineering speak for the speakers) need to be set up in a certain way for proper listening on your home recording desk.
+Some users may prioritize multiple monitors above tower placement, or there may just be not enough room on the desk in the first place in tiny setups.

 This Syba computer stand has an adjustable metal base, and is a fairly sleek design.
 It shouldn’t interfere with any window panels, however because it’s a bit short, it most likely won’t rest on the rubber feet of the tower, so positioning should be paid attention to as to not block the PSU intake fan.Buy SYBA Metal Base CPU Stand for Large Tower Case on Amazon